JVGC/Image-Processing-Course/README.md

 # Image-Processing-Course

-Image Processing Course from University of São Paulo
+This repository refers to the codes done for the Image Processing Course (code: SCC0251).